learn-co-students/swift-structL-lab-swift-intro-000/README.md

 ## Overview

-In this lab, you'll impleement a variety of structs and create properties for them.
+In this lab, you'll implement a variety of structs and create properties for them.

 ## Instructions